sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

   - Remote user with `Admin` role mapped to a global `remote-user-su` user who is part of `admin` group and is a `sudoer`
   - In the future, this "global user" approach will be revisited so that remote users are authenticated with their own username so that their activities may be properly audited.

-#### 1.1.1.5 Certificate-based Authentication for REST and gNMI
+#### 1.1.1.5 Certificate-based Authentication for gNMI and REST
 For the initial release, it will be assumed that certificates will be managed outside of the NBIs.
 That is, no CLIs or REST/gNMI interfaces will be implemented to support public key infrastructure management for certificates and certificate authorities.
 Certificates will be manually generated and copied into the system via Linux utilities.

-The REST server and gNMI server will use the same trust store for certificates, found at a location such as `/usr/local/share/ca-certificates`.
+The gNMI server will use a trust store for certificates from a location such as `/usr/local/share/ca-certificates`.
 The trust store itself must be managed by [existing Linux tools](https://manpages.debian.org/jessie/ca-certificates/update-ca-certificates.8.en.html).

-The REST server and gNMI server must implement a method by which a username can be determined from the presented client certificate, so that the username can thus be passed to Translib for RBAC enforcement.
+The gNMI server must implement a method by which a username can be determined from the presented client certificate, so that the username can thus be passed to Translib for RBAC enforcement.
 The username may be derived from the Subject field of the X.509v3 certificate, or it can be mapped to a user's home directory, similar to how SSH RSA keys are managed.

-(TODO/DELL: decide on a single approach here)

-Users must be informed by way of documentation so that they know how to manage their certificate infrastructure in order to properly facilitate REST and gNMI communication.
+Users must be informed by way of documentation so that they know how to manage their certificate infrastructure in order to properly facilitate gNMI communication.

+If certificate-based authentication is implemented for the REST server, it must use the same certificate scheme as the gNMI server to validate client certificates.

+#### 1.1.1.6 Local User Management
+An interface must be developed for local user management, so that administrators can add users and assign passwords and roles to them.
+Administrators (with the appropriate role) must be able to add/delete users, modify users' passwords, and modify users' roles.
+They must be able to do so through all of the NBIs, meaning that a YANG model and CLI tree must be developed.

+Additionally, users created via the NBIs must be stored in the Redis DB and synced with the Linux user database in `/etc/passwd` and `/etc/shadow`.
+Likewise, users created in Linux via `useradd` (or modified via `usermod` or `passwd`) must be synced to the Redis DB as well.

 ### 1.1.2 Configuration and Management Requirements

-Configuration and Management of authentication/RBAC will initially be limited to toggling authentication methods for the REST and gNMI NBIs.

-No UI will be initially developed for user management.
-Initially, users must be managed via Linux tools like `useradd`, `usermod`, `passwd`, etc.
+An interface and accompanying CLI must be developed for local user management.
+Local users should be configurable like any other feature: via CLI, REST, and gNMI.
+Additionally, users may also be created and managed via Linux commands in the Bash shell.
+This will add additional complexity and require a service to sync between the Redis DB and the Linux user database.

 ### 1.1.3 Scalability Requirements